StefanMaron/vsc-lintercop/README.md

 By default the extension checks if the dll is still there (and did not get deleted due to updates of the AL Extension) and if a new version is released.
 If one case is true, the latest version of the dll will be downloaded.

+Download require `CurrentUser` or `LocalMachine` PowerShell execution policy set to at least `RemoteSigned` in order to allow the Powershell script in the extension to run and download the assembly.
+Note: You can use PowerShell command `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`

 In order to activate the LinterCop all you need to do is, to click the `AL Cop` indicator on the bottom bar which shows the active code analyzers for the current settings context:
 ![bottom_bar](images/bottombar.png)